SubhasreePasupathi/Decoupled_VPS/README.md

 ```

-The following are the steps involved to get inferences from Paddleseg for the semantic segmentation network Deeplab V3+
+The following are the steps involved to get inferences from Paddleseg for the semantic segmentation network SSEG (a modified version of Deeplab V3+ as reported in the [paper](https://arxiv.org/pdf/1812.01593.pdf)

 ```
 python -m pip install paddlepaddle-gpu==2.4.2 -i https://pypi.tuna.tsinghua.edu.cn/simple